bioidiap/bob.ip.binseg/doc/api.rst

 Transforms
 ----------
 .. note::
-    All transforms work with PIL.Image.Image objects.
+    All transforms work with :py:class:`PIL.Image.Image` objects.
+We make heavy use of the `torchvision package`_

 .. automodule:: bob.ip.binseg.data.transforms